 Previous article in this series: Start here: A summary of the Bible’s verses against same sex marriage

-Next article in this series: But Why?
-The moral logic of the same sex marriage question
+Next article in this series: Dealing with Objections: Where does the Bible affirm same sex marriage?

 Click here to see the index of the full series of blog posts on the issue of Christians, the Bible and homosexuality.